conduition/conduition.io/source/_posts/schnorr.md

 Neither Alice nor Bob would be able to distinguish between Carol's authentic key $D_c$ and the phoney key $D_c'$ because they don't know $D_c$ belongs to Carol!
 That's why they were sharing the keys in the first place.

 This can be fixed naively by requiring that each signer to prove she knows the private key for her public key.
-Such a process is called _Knowledge of Secret Key_ (KOSK).
+Such a process is called _Knowledge-of-Secret-Key_ (KOSK).
 This is flawed because not every key I want to aggregate with is going to be fully under my control all the time.
 For example, perhaps I want to aggregate a public key right now, but I can only expect to learn its secret key next week (e.g. in a [Discreet Log Contract](https://dci.mit.edu/smart-contracts).
 Or perhaps I want to aggregate a public key which _is itself an aggregated key,_ whose component secret keys are owned by 3rd parties.

 Instead modern Bitcoin developers use a kind of commitment protocol to avoid the risk of rogue keys.
 This is what [_MuSig_](https://tlu.tarilabs.com/cryptography/The_MuSig_Schnorr_Signature_Scheme) offers.
 I'm looking forward to discussing MuSig in another post. <sub><i>\*rubs hands in excitement</i></sub>